Chunjee/stringc.ahk/README.md

 ##### Arguments
-mainString (string): The string to match each target string against. targetStrings (Array): Each string in this array will be matched against the main string. function (function): A function to applied to strings prior to comparison.
+mainString (string): The string to match each target string against. targetStrings (Array): Each string in this array will be matched against the main string. function (function): A function to applied to each element prior to comparison.

 ##### Returns
 (String): The string that was most similar to the first argument string.